Nevermore-FMS/nevermore-fms/README.md

 **This project is still a WIP, not everything listed here has been implemented yet.
 If you want to help feel free to contact me via [email](mailto:macdonnell.chase@gmail.com) or via Discord at `McMackety#0001`**

 The Nevermore FMS is a fully-customizable and all-around agnostic FMS with the goals of being:
-* **Extensible**: The Nevermore FMS embeds a full V8 Javascript engine within itself to run "Nevermore Workers".
-These workers have the ability to add React components to the UI, listen for events from the field, send messages to it's UI components, implement new hardware, and much more.
+* **Extensible**: The Nevermore FMS embeds a full V8 Javascript engine within itself to run "Nevermore Plugins".
+These plugins have the ability to add React components to the UI, listen for events from the field, send messages to it's UI components, implement new hardware, and much more.
-* **Safe**: The Nevermore FMS employs overrides for all critical components that can be invoked by referees and administrators at anytime, bypassing any code written inside workers.
+* **Safe**: The Nevermore FMS employs overrides for all critical components that can be invoked by referees and administrators at anytime, bypassing any code written inside plugins.
 This provides a safety net that removes the mission critical aspects of designing a FRC game and can allow for custom game design to be far more accessible for FRC students.
 * **Fully-Featured**: The Nevermore FMS is designed to be capable of handling all of the same parts as the Official FIRST FMS, while also making them more accessible to all students.
 This includes the networking components (VLAN and DHCP setup), hardware components (PLC's controlling lights and sensors), and UI components necessary for competition.

 ## Quick Disclaimer